 Benefits of Participation

-Selected hospitals and their communities receive nearly $250,000 per year in technical assistance (TA) to help leaders and providers transition to value-based care and prepare for population health management.
+Selected health care organizations and their communities receive nearly $250,000 per year in technical assistance (TA) to help leaders and providers transition to value-based care and prepare for population health management.

 Provision of services include the following: